Sunday, 14th January 2018

 But before she could turn back to her team and focus on the game ahead, another voice cut through the moment, louder, more exuberant, and undeniably directed at her.

 Elliot's cheer was so loud, so unabashedly enthusiastic, that it turned every head on the pitch.
-Players, substitutes, and even a few of the staff members paused, their gazes shifting between Jean and the boy standing confidently at the edge of the pitch.
-His light blue hoodie stood out like a beacon.
-He wore a grin that was wide, boyish, and far too pleased with himself like he’d scored a point without even stepping onto the field.
+Players, substitutes, and even a few of the staff members paused, their gazes shifting between Jean and the boy standing confidently on the touchline.
+His light blue hoodie stood out like a beacon against the grey stone of the opposition’s school buildings.
+He wore a grin that was wide, boyish, and far too pleased with himself like he’d scored a point without even stepping onto the pitch.

 Julian, however, wasn't quite as composed.

-Though his face remained outwardly impassive, a muscle ticked in his jaw, a subtle betrayal of his inner turmoil.
-His previous relaxed posture stiffened.
-His hands, which had been loosely hanging by his sides, clenched into tight fists, the knuckles whitening slightly before he barked a sharp order to the rest of the team, his voice clipped and authoritative, and then turned away without another word.
+Though his face remained outwardly impassive, a muscle ticked in his jaw; a subtle betrayal of his inner turmoil.
+His previously relaxed posture stiffened.
+His hands, which had been hanging loosely by his sides, clenched into tight fists, the knuckles whitening slightly.
+He barked a sharp order to the rest of the team, his voice clipped and authoritative, before turning away without another word.

 The whistle blew.

 Jean dropped onto the bench, catching her breath, when Julian approached.
 He didn’t say anything at first.
-He just extended a bottle of water towards her, his eyes fixed somewhere just past her shoulder.
+He just extended a water bottle towards her, his eyes fixed somewhere just past her shoulder.

 “Here,” he said.
 His voice was formal, stripped of its usual warmth.
-“You’ll need this to get your strength back up.”
+“Get some fluids in you.”

 “Cheers.”
 Jean took it, her voice casual, though her pulse hadn’t quite settled from more than just the match.

-A pause followed—long enough to feel heavy, taut with unsaid things.
+A pause followed, long enough to feel heavy, taut with things he wasn't saying.

 Then Julian leaned in slightly, his voice lowered just enough to make her look up.
 His gaze found hers.
-It was intense and direct.
+It was intense.
+Direct.

 "Are you seeing that bloke?"